Kathmandu Durbar Square

-Kathmandu Durbar Square is also popular as Hanuman Dhoka as well as Basantapur Durbar where durbar translates to “palace” or court held by royal family/prince”.
+Kathmandu Durbar Square is also popularly known as Hanuman Dhoka, as well as Basantapur Durbar, where durbar translates to “palace” or court held by the royal family/prince.
 During the monarchy in Nepal, kings were crowned and legitimized at Kathmandu Durbar Square.
 Kathmandu Durbar Square is mostly crowded and mostly visited by all the travelers as it is located in the center of Kathmandu city.
-The UNESCO World Heritage Sites has listed Kathmandu Durbar Square in their list.
+The UNESCO World Heritage Sites have listed Kathmandu Durbar Square in their list.

 History of Kathmandu Durbar Square

-The Malla Dynasty ruled Kathmandu Valley from the 13th century to the middle 18th century.
-In 1768, Shah Dynasty - the last monarchy dynasty in Nepal occupied Kathmandu Valley and built four more observatories in the southeast of Kathmandu Durbar Square.
+The Malla Dynasty ruled Kathmandu Valley from the 13th century to the mid-18th century.
+In 1768, the Shah Dynasty, the last monarchical dynasty in Nepal, occupied Kathmandu Valley and built four more observatories in the southeast of Kathmandu Durbar Square.
 All the following kings of the Shah Dynasty lived here until they relocated to the new palace, Narayanhiti Palace in 1886.
-Kathmandu Durbar Square underwent a series of modifications and additions as per the different rulers at different periods which resembles the variation in design and style of the monuments and temples located inside the area.
-For instance, King Jayaprakash Malla built Kumari Bahal, King Mahendra Malla (1560-1574) built-in the Newari architectural style, his contributions included Jagannath temple, Kotilingeshwara Mahadev, Mahendreswara Temple, and the magnificent Taleju Temple.
+Kathmandu Durbar Square underwent a series of modifications and additions under different rulers at different periods, which reflect the variation in the design and style of the monuments and temples within the area.
+For instance, King Jayaprakash Malla built Kumari Bahal, King Mahendra Malla (1560-1574) built in the Newari architectural style, his contributions included Jagannath temple, Kotilingeshwara Mahadev, Mahendreswara Temple, and the magnificent Taleju Temple.

 Attractions, Architecture, and Structure of Kathmandu Durbar Square

-Kathmandu Durbar Square is actually comprised of 3 distinct scattered squares.
-To the south of the Durbar Square is the Basantapur Square facing north Basantapur Durbar.
-Western of the Durbar Square, where many temples and famous sites assembled, is the primary area of the square.
-In the northeastern, it is the subzone of Durbar Square with an entrance to former palace sites.
-Makhan Street - an open ground extending to the northeast was a major traffic thoroughfare in Kathmandu and now is a very famous local market.
-Some of the highlighted architecture and monuments of Kathmandu Durbar Square is briefly described:
+Kathmandu Durbar Square is actually comprised of 3 distinct, scattered squares.
+To the south of the Durbar Square is the Basantapur Square, facing north, the Basantapur Durbar.
+The western part of the Durbar Square, where many temples and famous sites are assembled, is the primary area of the square.
+In the northeastern part, it is the subzone of Durbar Square with an entrance to the former palace sites.
+Makhan Street - an open ground extending to the northeast was a major traffic thoroughfare in Kathmandu and is now a very famous local market.
+Some of the highlighted architecture and monuments of Kathmandu Durbar Square are briefly described:

 Kumari Bahal

-Kumari Bahal, one of the must-sees in Kathmandu Durbar Square, is the residence of Kumari -the Living Goddess of Nepal.
-The red brick building of three stories preserved many gorgeous and exquisite woodcarvings like Buddha, peacocks, and another pictorial on the balcony and windows in the courtyard.
-On the basis of religious and cultural criteria practiced since eras, a small girl is chosen as Kumari, the only living goddess of Nepal.
+Kumari Bahal, one of the must-sees in Kathmandu Durbar Square, is the residence of Kumari, the Living Goddess of Nepal.
+The red brick building of three stories preserved many gorgeous and exquisite woodcarvings, like Buddha, peacocks, and other pictorial elements on the balcony and windows in the courtyard.
+On the basis of religious and cultural criteria practiced for centuries, a small girl is chosen as Kumari, the only living goddess of Nepal.
 She is said to be the human incarnation of the Hindu goddess.

 Hanuman Dhoka Durbar

 Also called the Old Royal Palace, Hanuman Dhoka in eastern Durbar Square is another existing historical site, which contains the most abundant art collection.
-Hanuman Dhoka represents (Hanuman is the most loyal devotee of Lord Ram also one of the Hindu God and Dhoka means door) a legend of brave Hanuman punishing the evil and praising the good commended by people.
-Statues of hanuman stand on the stone pier of the left palace gate, covered with a red brocade canopy.
-Hanuman Dhoka Durbar was built in the 13th century initially and consummated mostly in the 17th century; this grand palace has nearly 10 Chowks (palaces) for different purposes.
-Hanuman Dhoka has the wall with 17th century stone inscriptions written in 15 different languages which have not been decided yet and believed as an impossible task.
+Hanuman Dhoka represents (Hanuman is the most loyal devotee of Lord Ram, also one of the Hindu gods, and Dhoka means door) a legend of brave Hanuman punishing the evil and praising the good, commended by people.
+Statues of Hanuman stand on the stone pier of the left palace gate, covered with a red brocade canopy.
+Hanuman Dhoka Durbar was built in the 13th century initially and completed mostly in the 17th century; this grand palace has nearly 10 Chowks (palaces) for different purposes.
+Hanuman Dhoka has a wall with 17th-century stone inscriptions written in 15 different languages, which have not been decided yet, and is believed as an impossible task.

 Taleju Temple

-Built-in 1549, Taleju Temple, a three-storied gold-plating temple with a height of about 35m.
-One of the most magnificent architecture in northern Durbar Square and is constructed on a 12-storied square base, having several little temples, stone carvings of lions, and mythical characters.
+Built in 1549, Taleju Temple, a three-storied gold-plated temple with a height of about 35m.
+One of the most magnificent architectural structures in northern Durbar Square is constructed on a 12-storied square base, having several little temples, stone carvings of lions, and mythical characters.
 There are entrances on four sides of Taleju Temple, and Taleju Goddess is enshrined in the middle of the lintel of the front door (golden gate) facing south.

 Kala Bhairav

-Kala Bhairav is a 4-5 meters stone statue of Kala Bhairav’s grim-look, holding a sword, an enemy’s head, and dharma-vessels in six arms.
+Kala Bhairav is a 4-5 meter stone statue of Kala Bhairav’s grim look, holding a sword, an enemy’s head, and dharma-vessels in six arms.
 Kala Bhairav is regarded to be one of the reincarnations of Shiva.
 Kala Bharav is a.
-It is the most colorful, fascinating, and adventuring spot in Durbar Square for lots of people due to the features and expression of the statue along with the locals praying and worshiping.
+It is the most colorful, fascinating, and adventurous spot in Durbar Square for lots of people due to the features and expression of the statue, along with the locals praying and worshiping.

 Further, Kathmandu Durbar Square surrounding includes Hanuman Dhoka, Panch Mukhi Hanuman Temple, Hanuman Statue (17th century), Nine Storey (Nautalle Durbar) Basantapur tower, Basantapur Dabali, Kumari Ghar (Palace of living Goddess Kumari), Gaddi Baithak, Trailokya Mohan Narayan Temple Degutaleju Temple, Kasthamandap, Mahadev Parbati Temple, Vishnu Temple, Shwet Bhairav, Jagannath Temple, Gopinath Temple, Kaal Bhairav, Maju Deval, Kotilingeshwor Mahadev Temple, Bhuvenshwar Mahadev Temple, Kageshwor Temple, Mahendreswor Temple, Taleju Temple (35meters height and has 12 temples inside it surrounded by four doors), and Tarani Bhawani Temple.
-The large white building is named as Gaddi Baithak with the function of the meeting/ conference hall of Royal families since ancient time.
+The large white building is named Gaddi Baithak, with the function of a meeting/ conference hall of the Royal families since ancient times.
 Some of the temples are accessible only on a fixed occasion.

 Each temple and monument holds its own religious values, stories, and beliefs.
-Routinely, the local devotees do offers and prayers at the temples and statues whereas, on the occasions, there is a huge flow of mass for prayers, offerings, and observing.
-Additionally, each monument displays the fine architecture and craftsmanship from eras to eras and different regimes.
-These cultural artifacts and elements make Kathamndu Durbar Square a pricelessly valuable site of Kathmandu valley.
+Routinely, the local devotees do offer prayers at the temples and statues, whereas on the occasions, there is a huge flow of masses for prayers, offerings, and observing.
+Additionally, each monument displays the fine architecture and craftsmanship from era to era and different regimes.
+These cultural artifacts and elements make Kathmandu Durbar Square a priceless and valuable site of the Kathmandu Valley.
 Make sure to observe these temples and elements in detail while visiting Kathmandu Durbar Square.
 There are many souvenir shops as well as street vendors in the courtyard of Kathmandu Durbar Square.

 Entrance Fees: